 Typical Price Point: $20-29 PEPM

-Overview: ADP Workforce Now is a full suite HRIS system that can serve as a one-stop-shop for companies, covering everything from payroll, benefits and HR to recruiting, onboarding, performance and learning.
-Workforce Now is utilized by companies of all shapes and sizes, but their strongest audience is in the Mid-Market.
-ADP is known for their strengths around payroll and tax filing, and also provides expertise to support virtually any business scenario.
-ADP also has a unique outsourced service, called Comp Services, that allows companies to put their payroll processing and benefits management on auto-pilot.
+Overview: ADP Workforce Now is a full-suite HRIS system that can be a one-stop-shop for companies, covering everything from payroll, benefits, and HR to recruiting, onboarding, performance, and learning.
+Workforce Now is utilized by companies of all shapes and sizes, but their most vital audience is in the Mid-Market.
+ADP is known for its strengths around payroll and tax filing and also provides expertise to support virtually any business scenario.
+ADP also has a unique outsourced service, Comp Services, allowing companies to put their payroll processing and benefits management on auto-pilot.

 Average Customer Size: 75-1,000 employees

 These solutions are not as expensive and intensive to implement as the first group (Oracle, Workday, and SAP).
 However, these systems can still offer a robust global HRIS platform that gives employees outside of the US full access.
 Each of these companies serves numerous global companies and has global payroll partners.
 They are, however, limited in their ability to support global PEO, global compliance, and contractor management.
 Some of these companies have global offices, but some do not.